 According to the terminology of the online journal, I am on the border between science and art: on one hand I am a working artist, and on the other, active in the sciences as a participant in a master’s program.
 I would like to describe the stages of development leading to this state.

-Border Crosser Between Science and Visual Arts
+Border Crosser between Science and Visual Arts

 A border crosser between science and art is what the online journal calls an individual working both scientifically and artistically in the field of fine arts.
 I belong to this group, too. (…) I will introduce the reader to some of my artistic works created since 2013.
 For this purpose, I will select some representative examples from several series and explain their prevailing peculiarities.